 Specialist recruitment agencies also handle vacancies for doctors.

 As a junior cardiologist, you'll have an educational supervisor and may find it helpful to work with them to create your own specific professional development plan.
 The onus is very much on you to progress your career around areas of particular interest that you develop through your training.

 You'll be expected to continue learning and developing throughout your career.
 This is essential given the rate at which medical developments and scientific research lead to changes in all aspects of medicine, and is essential for remaining on the GMC register.

 This learning can take many different forms, including undertaking a piece of relevant research or attending developmental activities such as conferences, exchange events, workshops or training courses.
 Further information on professional training and development is available from the British Cardiovascular Society.

-As an academic cardiologist, you'll have the opportunity to engage with pioneering research, which can have a significant impact in the field (this could be prevention, intervention, medical or surgical).
-You will develop both your research and teaching skills, with the opportunity to blend academia and education within your portfolio.
+Academic cardiologists have the opportunity to engage with pioneering research, which can have a significant impact in the field (this could be prevention, intervention, medical or surgical).
+You'll develop both your research and teaching skills, with the opportunity to blend academia and education within your portfolio.